Anatomy of the brachial plexus (Revankar et al, 2013)

 After entering the cubital fossa the nerve passes in relation to:

-Bicipital aponeurosis (aka lacertus fibrosus): the nerve passes beneath the bicipital aponeurosis being sandwiched between the brachialis inferiorly and bicipital aponeurosis superiorly.
+Bicipital aponeurosis (aka lacertus fibrosus): the nerve passes beneath the bicipital aponeurosis being sandwiched between the brachialis posteriorly and bicipital aponeurosis anteriorly.

 Brachialis: passes over the brachialis sandwiched between the brachialis and the brachial fascia.